Market Overview

 Schools

-Fredericksburg leads on school quality with a 73% average pass rate (rated Strong) compared to 72% in Suffolk.
-Top schools in Fredericksburg include James Monroe High School and Walker-Grant Middle School.
-In Suffolk, families look to Nansemond River High School and King's Fork High School.
+Fredericksburg has a 73% average SOL pass rate; Suffolk has 72% (2024 state assessment data).
+Public schools in Fredericksburg include James Monroe High School and Walker-Grant Middle School; in Suffolk, Nansemond River High School and King's Fork High School.
 See Fredericksburg schools | See Suffolk schools

 Fredericksburg